Postdoctoral, visiting student/scholar, and PhD student positions

 — Fetal/infant brain MRI processing for early diagnosis of autism

-Postdoctoral research associate and visiting student/scholar positions are available in the Department of Radiology at the University of North Carolina at Chapel Hill (UNC-Chapel Hill), for the development of fetal/infant brain MRI processing algorithms, including tissue segmentation, parcellation, and early diagnosis of autism.
+Postdoctoral research associate, visiting student/scholar, and PhD student positions are available in the Department of Radiology at the University of North Carolina at Chapel Hill (UNC-Chapel Hill), for the development of fetal/infant brain MRI processing algorithms, including tissue segmentation, parcellation, and early diagnosis of autism.

 - The successful candidate should have a background on Electrical or Biomedical Engineering, or Computer Science, preferably with emphasis on medical image analysis.